Package your software

 If you’ve followed the steps above, you should now be able to test your entire setup locally before deploying it to the Antithesis environment.
 Running docker-compose up

-from the root of your configuration directory should produce a running system with a connected workload.
+from the root of your configuration directory should produce a running system.

-However, we want to test that this all still works without any access to the internet, because Antithesis does not provide external internet access.
+However, we want to test that this all still works without any access to the internet.
 The easiest way to do this is to first enter into a network namespace before running the command:

 $ pwd